NREL/EnergyPlus/design/FY2017/NFP-Improving Building Energy Simulation in an Urban Context.md

 	      \note otherwise this field may be left blank.
 	…

 During initialization, the global outdoor wind pressure is either explicitly defined by External Nodes or calculated with a simplified model.
-To use the local environmental condition in the airflow network simulation at the surface and zone levels for co-simulation with urban micro-climate, the object **AirflowNetwork:MultiZone:ExternalNode** should be defined correspondingly with the local **OutdoorAir:Node** object.
+To use the local environmental condition in the airflow network simulation at the surface and zone levels for co-simulation with urban micro-climate, the External Node referrenced by the AirflowNetwork:MultiZone:Surface object points to an **AirflowNetwork:MultiZone:ExternalNode** object or a local **OutdoorAir:Node** object.

 Moreover, EMS actuators have already been set for the listed five variables in the current implementation: